-In addition to the complexity of cases, Commission vacancies also affect the Review Commission's performance at the appellate level.
+Commission vacancies affect the Review Commission's performance at the appellate level.
 The Occupational Safety and Health Act requires a quorum of two Commissioners and the affirmative vote of two Commissioners to decide a case.
-During periods when the Commission has no quorum, no cases can be decided, although one Commissioners can direct a case for review.
+During periods when the Commission has no quorum, no cases can be decided, although one Commissioner can direct a case for review.
 Moreover, with only two Commissioners, it is more difficult to reach an agreement sufficient to dispose of cases.
 With fewer than three members, deadlocks on votes may result ("impasses"), action on important issues may be postponed, and action on pending cases may be delayed.
 Larger and more complex cases have a greater likelihood of an impasse with only two members.
-The result of these external factors has been that at the Commission level, a large percentage of the complex cases are more than four years old.
+The result of these external factors at the Commission level, has contributed to the backlog of cases.
+Currently, there are 24 cases that are more than two years old.